biocore/songbird/README.md

 `C(healthy_or_sick, Treatment('healthy'))[T.sick]` -- that is, the association
 with `sick`-valued samples using `healthy`-valued samples as a reference.

-If you have more than two categories in a given column (e.g. `healthy`, `sick`, or `really sick`) then Songbird will return N-1 columns of differentials with each category compared to the reference.
+If you have more than two categories in a given column (e.g. `healthy`, `disease A`, or `disease B`) then Songbird will return `K-1` columns of differentials (where `K` is the number of categories in a given column) with each category compared to the reference.
-In this example it would return two columns; one with `sick` compared to `healthy` and one with `really sick` compared to `healthy`.
+In this example it would return two columns; one with `disease A` compared to `healthy` and one with `disease B` compared to `healthy`.

 ### Do you have some more simple examples of using formulas?